part 1 tig inverter settings

 You get some good penetration from the negative side, and you get some cleaning action from the positive side.

-Most welders agree that welding steel on dc is smoother and easier that welding aluminum on AC.
+Most welders agree that welding steel on dc is smoother and easier.

 Why?
 Because the arc is smoother and more pinpointed and smaller electrodes can be used for welding steel than for welding aluminum.